kedanco/100-days-kallaway-log/README.md

 Next up is gonna be front-end projects!
 Gonna revise my React with these and hopefully get better at it.

 **Link to work:**

+### Missed A Day : 10th January Thursday, 2018

+### Missed A Day : 11th January Friday, 2018

+### Missed A Day : 12th January Saturday, 2018

+### Day 78: 13th January Sunday, 2018

+**Today's Progress:** Docker video

+**Thoughts:** Didn't code much today, learned about Docker and finally understood what it was for and how it worked from a big picture view.
+Shall add it to my list of things to learn!

+**Link to work:**

+### Day 79: 14th January Monday, 2018

+**Today's Progress:** Tetris

+**Thoughts:** Started with 'random mode' of the Tetris game.
+Finally got it to pick from random game modes over a set interval of time, but facing an error with the interval.

+**Link to work:**

+### Missed A Day : 15th January Tuesday, 2018

+### Day 80: 16th January Wednesday, 2018

+**Today's Progress:** Tetris

+**Thoughts:** Started with 'random mode' of the Tetris game.
+Finally got it to pick from random game modes over a set interval of time, but facing an error with the interval.

+**Link to work:**

+### Missed A Day : 17th January Thursday, 2018

+### Missed A Day : 18th January Friday, 2018

+### Missed A Day : 19th January Saturday, 2018

+### Missed A Day : 20th January Sunday, 2018

+### Missed A Day : 21st January Monday, 2018

+### Missed A Day : 22nd January Tuesday, 2018

+### Day 81: 23rd January Wednesday, 2018

+**Today's Progress:** Adv Dev Bootcamp

+**Thoughts:** Revised the basics of jQuery and AJAX, creating simple XHR requests.

+**Link to work:**

+### Day 82: 24th January Thursday, 2018

+**Today's Progress:** Adv Dev Bootcamp

+**Thoughts:** Finished the jQuery and Axios section!
+Great exercise at the end that needed to create 4 types of request with the same API.
+Now I understand the differences better.

+Halfway through Testing w Jasmine section.
+Testing really makes me doze off everytime I go through it...glad to know that different testing frameworks are really not that different from each other.

+**Link to work:**